Mr-Daksh/Course-Selling-Platform-using-PHP/README.md

 I was responsible for the following key aspects:

-- Designing and implementing dynamic features using core PHP.
-- Managing database interactions and ensuring data integrity.
 - Collaborating with my teammate to integrate frontend components seamlessly.
 - Implementing user authentication and authorization protocols.
 - Overcoming challenges and fine-tuning the project to meet the client's needs.